aglantzrbc/rutgers23-project-one/README.md

     •	The project files have an .ipynb extension, so they are meant to be viewed in Jupyter Notebook.
     •	The project requires the dependencies listed below.
 Pip installs should precede imports where necessary.
     •	The project assumes there is a folder called "plots" one level below the code file that contains the file "map_crashes.png"
+    •	The project is associated with an app key file, currently untracked, which is necessary to access the data

 *Dependencies -*